ACCA full form. What does ACCA do? Qualifications offered

 Pathway to become an ACCA member

-- Register with the ACCA: Once you have met the entry requirements, you can register as a student with the ACCA.
-You will need to pay a registration fee and choose a study path (e.g., full-time, part-time, online).
+• Registering with ACCA is a significant milestone.
+Once you meet the entry requirements, register as an ACCA student.
+You'll need to pay a registration fee and choose your study path, whether full-time, part-time, or online.

-- Apply for membership: Once you have completed the exams and practical experience requirements, you can apply for membership with the ACCA.
-You will need to pay a membership fee and provide evidence of your qualifications and work experience.
+• Apply for Membership: After completing the exams and practical experience, you can apply for ACCA membership.
+This step involves paying a membership fee and submitting evidence of your qualifications and work experience.

 Also Read all about CIMA course